rosariomgomez/tradyfit/docs/testing.md

 ![BDD cycle](img/bdd_cycle.jpg)

-- I chose to write the acceptance tests at a browser level.
+- I write the acceptance test as an integration test.
+After writing it, I write several unit tests that exercise the code at a granular level.
+- Finally, with all the design in place, I write functional tests at a browser level.
 For doing this I created a testing framework by using the [Selenium WebDriver API](http://selenium.googlecode.com/git/docs/api/py/api.html) in conjunction with the unittest library.
-- After writing the acceptance test, I write the integration/unit test to test the code at a granular level.
-__Note:__ In the future, I'm planning to include the [behave](https://pythonhosted.org/behave) testing framework to write the __feature behaviors__ making use of the Gherkin Syntax (Scenario: Given-When-Then), and finally link those behaviors a __steps file__ where the acceptance test is written.

 ## Unit tests
 Test methods in isolation.
 Mock any external call to other methods.